ronreiter/interactive-tutorials/tutorials/learn-c.org/en/Pointer Arithmetics.md

 	        printf("intarray[%d] has value: %d - and address @ %x\n", i, intarray[i], &intarray[i]);

-	    int *intpointer = &intarray[4]; //point to the 3rd element in the array printf("address: %x - has value %d\n", intpointer, *intpointer); //print the addres of the 4th element
+	    int *intpointer = &intarray[4]; //point to the 5th element in the array printf("address: %x - has value %d\n", intpointer, *intpointer); //print the address of the 5th element

-	    intpointer--; //now decrese the point's address so it points to the 3rd elemnt in the array printf("address: %x - has value %d\n", intpointer, *intpointer); //print the addres of the 3rd element
+	    intpointer--; //now decrese the point's address so it points to the 4th elemnt in the array printf("address: %x - has value %d\n", intpointer, *intpointer); //print the address of the 4th element

 	    return 0;
 	}